blinken/paradar/README.md

 for the SD card and antenna.

 ### Software

+**2020-03-24** Some good bugfixes this week from *loads* of testing.

+ * Fix an off-by-one error that meant the 36th LED wasn't getting used
+ * Improve compass stability a ton - by adding a moving average over the sensor readings
+ * Improve wifi reliability (fix GPIO pullup issues)
+ * Improve SkyDemon compatibility - send messages slightly more often

+Battery life tests out at 2-2.5 hours without wifi, which is probably as good as we're going to get without a bigger battery.
+That SDR is pretty power hungry.

 **2020-03-24** Software is complete and well-tested.
 Test units have been shipped to a small group of beta testers for their feedback